TerryWang11/grocery-delivery-management-system/README.md

 ​	The design of this page is interesting with following reasons:

 1. Since orders' information are covered in four tables, there are many cross-table operations.
 2. We considered several boundary conditions, for example, the input IDs should be non empty since they are primary keys, and they should be integers.
+We add some friendly instructions with those invalid input, to help the user input the correct information, e.g., 'Add failed.
+Please enter the necessary customer_id and product_id'.